 |---|---|---|

-The single most effective prevention step is destroying nests in May or June when colonies are small — a golf-ball-sized paper wasp nest has 10–20 workers and can be knocked down with a stick after dark.
+The single most effective prevention step: destroy nests in May or June when colonies are small.
+A golf-ball-sized paper wasp nest has 10-20 workers and takes 30 seconds to knock down with a stick after dark.
 That same nest in August could hold 200 wasps and require a full aerosol treatment.

 When to Call a Professional Exterminator